By iGrafx Chief Product Officer, Shoeb Javed

 From mining to automation

-Instead of the historical approach where vendors typically focused on either process and task mining or automation, many are now taking steps to acquire the piece of the offering they don’t have.
+Instead of the historical approach where vendors typically focused on either task and process mining or automation, many are now taking steps to acquire the piece of the offering they don’t have.

 Process automation companies, therefore, are now branching out into process intelligence and mining.
 Similarly, mining companies are jumping on the automation bandwagon.
 This is a step forward, but the truth is that directly combining these pieces doesn’t solve the optimization puzzle.